What is WordPress?

 You should also think about using relevant keywords in your domain name.
 For example, if you’re a photographer, you should include a word related to photography.
 For example, joebloggsphotographer.com

 Using relevant keywords makes it clear to the user what your website is about and what sort of content you write about.
-It’s also a great way to rank higher in search engines like google.
+It’s also a great way to rank higher in search engines like Google and Bing.

 It’s no surprise that bodybuilding.com is ranked at the top of Google.

 Yes they have thousands of quality articles and their marketing is on point, but having the word ‘bodybuilding’ as the domain name drives millions of users to their site, simply because there are so many people searching the term ‘bodybuilding’ into Google.

 That’s why it’s important to think carefully about what domain name you want.
 It cost Ryan Deluca (founder of Bodybuilding.com) $20,000 to have this domain name.
 After selling the company for an estimated $120 million, choosing the right domain name certainly paid off.

 Unfortunately, the chances of finding an available one-word domain name that immediately tells the user what your website is about, such as photography, bodybuilding, cars, food, etc, is damn right impossible these days.